craigmarksmith/qwilr/README.md

  - we have enough money to buy
  - qty is a number
  - the stock exists
-give success message
+pass in real stock code
-display the current stocks by stock code show current stock value show if you're making a profit or loss deal with api key running out of requests pass in real stock code
+deal with api key running out of requests give success message - DONE style success message show if you're making a profit or loss error after refresh - DONE display the current stocks by stock code show current stock value

 Challenges: